Choosing specific food niches for your food blog can help you stand out from the thousands of food bloggers out there.

 Food Preparation Techniques

 Choose a food niche for your blog centered on food preparation methods.
-You will be deemed as an expert when you concentrate entirely on one method for preparing many sorts of foods.
+You will be deemed as an expert when you concentrate entirely on one method for preparing many sorts of foods in your cooking niche.

 To feel inspired, here are some food niches blogs within this category: